Sri Rupa and Sri Sanatana Gosvamis

 From that time on, Madana Mohana was served in royal style.
 Seeing this royal service of Madana Mohana, Sanatana Gosvami became very happy.
 Soon after this, Sanatana Gosvami accepted Krishna Dasa Kapoor as his disciple and gave him initiation.

 The Madana Mohan temple still stands today, and is an important place of pilgrimage for all Gaudiya Vaishnavas.

-In discussing the importance of the Madana Mohan Deity, Bhaktivedanta Swami writes, "Srila Sanatana Gosvami is the ideal spiritual master, for he delivers one the shelter of the lotus feet of Madana Mohana.
+In discussing the importance of the Madana Mohan Deity, Srila A.C.
+Bhaktivedanta Swami Prabhupada writes, "Srila Sanatana Gosvami is the ideal spiritual master, for he delivers one the shelter of the lotus feet of Madana Mohana.
 Even though one may be unable to travel on the field of Vrindavana due to forgetfulness of his relationship with the Supreme Personality of Godhead, he can get an adquate opportunity to stay in Vrindavana and dreive all spiritual benefits by the mercy of Sanatana Gosvami."